Logical Reasoning Analysis and Tips

 Have a system

-Your system should also take into account time.
+Your system should also consider time.
 Work out how much time you are allowed per question and practise completing questions within those time constraints.

 Don't spend your first moments looking at the answers